Open Account

 What is Algorithmic Trading?

-Algorithmic trading, also known as algo trading or automated trading, refers to the use of computer algorithms to execute trading strategies in financial markets.
-These algorithms follow a set of predefined rules and instructions to place buy or sell orders without human intervention.
+Algorithmic trading, often called algo trading or automated trading, is the process of using computer programs to carry out trades in financial markets.
+These programs follow pre-set rules to automatically place buy or sell orders without needing human input.

-Algorithmic trading involves some steps.
-Here's a breakdown of how algorithmic trading works:
+Here's a simple breakdown of how algorithmic trading works:

 1. Strategy Formulation